Claude Code Plugins

 1. What real problem am I solving?

-2. Do I have 3+ concrete examples that fit this pattern?
+2. Do I have 3+ concrete examples?

 3. Is pattern simpler than straightforward solution?